cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

         * If the agent's keypair information is set in the [Provider Context](reference-terminology.html#provider-context), the agents' keypair will serve as the default public key to be used if it was not specified otherwise.
 See the [Misc section](#misc) for more information on the Openstack Provider Context.
       * If the server is to have an agent installed on it, it should use the agents security group.
 If the agents security group information isn't set in the [Provider Context](reference-terminology.html#provider-context), this group should be set by using the `security_groups` key.
 See the [Misc section](#misc) for more information on the Openstack Provider Context.
     * **Sugaring:**
-      * `image_name` will automatically resolve the Openstack name of an image into its matching image id.
+      * `image_name` (**DEPRECATED - Use the `image` *property* instead**) will automatically resolve the Openstack name of an image into its matching image id.
-      * `flavor_name` will automatically resolve the Openstack name of a flavor into its matching flavor id.
+      * `flavor_name` (**DEPRECATED - Use the `flavor` *property* instead**) will automatically resolve the Openstack name of a flavor into its matching flavor id.
       * the `userdata` key may receive either a string (passed as-is to Nova in the create server request), or a dictionary containing:
         * a field `type` whose value is `http`
         * a field `url` whose value is a url to a `userdata` script/value.
+  * `image` The image for the server.
+May receive either the ID or the name of the image. *note*: This property is currently optional for backwards compatibility, but will be modified to become a required property in future versions (Default: `''`).
+  * `flavor` The flavor for the server.
+May receive either the ID or the name of the flavor. *note*: This property is currently optional for backwards compatibility, but will be modified to become a required property in future versions (Default: `''`).
   * `management_network_name` Cloudify's management network name.
 Every server should be connected to the management network.
 If the management network's name information is available in the [Provider Context](reference-terminology.html#provider-context), this connection is made automatically and there's no need to override this property (See the [Misc section](#misc) for more information on the Openstack Provider Context).
 Otherwise, it is required to set the value of this property to the management network name as it was set in the bootstrap process. *Note*: When using Nova-net Openstack (see the [Nova-net Support section](#nova-net-support)), don't set this property.
 Defaults to `''` (empty string).
   * `use_password` A boolean describing whether this server image supports user-password authentication.
 Images that do should post the administrator user's password to the Openstack metadata service (e.g. via [cloudbase](http://www.cloudbase.it/cloud-init-for-windows-instances/)); The password would then be retrieved by the plugin, decrypted using the server's keypair and then saved in the server's runtime properties.
 Defaults to `false`.
   * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
 See the [using existing resources section](#using-existing-resources).
 Defaults to `false`.